Learn about Filmmaking!

 Do you have an interest in filmmaking?
 Are you passionate about storytelling?
+Do you love shooting vlogs and dream about creating the next great movie, Do you have an interest in filmmaking?
+Are you passionate about storytelling?
 Do you love shooting vlogs and dream about creating the next great movie, documentary, or television series?
-If so, then the Film Institute is for you.
-The Film Institute is a week-long program designed for high school students to gain an understanding of visual storytelling and the fundamentals of video production.
-Students will learn about various film forms, visit local museums and businesses to see how professional fiction and non-fiction storytelling is utilized, and create two short films by the end of the week.
+If so, then the Filmmaking Institute is for you.
+The Filmmaking Institute is a week-long program designed for high school students to gain an understanding of visual storytelling and the fundamentals of film production.
+Students will learn about various film forms, including documentary filmmaking and narrative storytelling.
+Students will create two short films by the end of the week.

 At a Glance

 **The application for summer 2024 will open on Nov.
 1. Students may wait to apply or register for the Online Immersion Program – study online with Wake Forest anywhere, anytime, at your own pace.